353words/bitmask/README.md

-# Using Bitmasks in Go
+# Using Bitmasks In Go

 ### Introduction